i1li/i1li.github.io/README.md

 ```

 ### [yt-ids.js](/yt-id.js)
-- Extracts all IDs found within the v attribute of `<y-t>` tags.
+- Extracts all IDs found within the 'v' attribute of `<y-t>` tags.
-- For playlists, it gets all the available video IDs for each, then moves the playlist ID from the v attribute to p, listing all video IDs in the v attribute.
+- For playlists, it gets all the available video IDs for each, then moves the playlist ID from the 'v' attribute to 'p', listing all video IDs in the 'v' attribute.
 To use, put your [API Key](https://developers.google.com/youtube/v3/getting-started#before-you-start) in the empty quotes at `const KEY = ""`, & then open a terminal in the project directory, & enter:
 ```bash
 npm i axios
 node yt-ids.js